Moroccan Spiced Walnuts

 That there is one pretty jar of goodness….good on many levels.

-GOOD tasting for sure.
-The walnuts are coated with a Moroccan seasoning mix called Ras el Hanout.
+…since the walnuts are coated with a Moroccan seasoning mix called Ras el Hanout.
 That, in combination with just enough butter and brown sugar to make a crunchy coating, results in nuts that are sweet, salty and spicy all at the same time.
 A dream team.

-GOOD to make because the recipe will take you about 15 minutes to knock out and can easily be doubled.
+because the recipe will take you about 15 minutes to knock out and can easily be doubled.

-GOOD for whoever is on the receiving end since walnuts are enormously nourishing: high in healthy Omega-3 fats, protein, fiber, and antioxidants.
+…whoever is on the receiving end since walnuts are enormously nourishing: high in healthy Omega-3 fats, protein, fiber, and antioxidants.
 The spice mix contributes on the nutritional front too, since research shows healthy upsides to everything from turmeric to cinnamon to ginger.

-GOOD for the cook because you get to nibble on the extras without getting a sugar high as is often the case with gifts from the kitchen.
+…the cook because you get to nibble on the extras without getting a sugar high as is often the case with gifts from the kitchen.
 If you make your own Ras el Hanout, you’ll have a generous amount leftover to experiment in your cooking.
 Here you’ll find a Ras el Hanout tutorial with some recipe ideas.

 I’ve been smitten with these Moroccan Spiced Walnuts ever since attending a dinner last spring hosted by the California Walnuts folks.
 The recipe was developed by oh-so-talented cookbook author and chef, Joanne Weir, who sent us home from the dinner with goody bags full of spiced nuts.
 I’ve been making them ever since.
 They make a delicious snack, are wonderful over salads, and pretty served alongside a cheese plate.